toddmotto/angularjs-styleguide/README.md

 	}
 	```

-  **Factory**: are invoked like any ol' function and, accordingly, should return something!
+  **Factory**: is invoked like any ol' function and, accordingly, should return something!

 	```javascript
 	// factory